drewart/dba/README.md

-# db
+# dba

-a tool for working with databases
+a tools for working with databases in the shell

 ## dba